Send Money to Slovakia. Cheap And Fast Ways To Transfer Money abroad

 - Into a PayPal from another Paypal account, this is a costly option when sending anything more than very small amounts

 - Other options include e-wallets and airtime topup with companies such as WorldRemit, Remitly and Xoom.
 Note that cash option may not be available in all countries.

 Read our guides for more details about how to receive funds.

 Yes there are fee-free options such as XE.
 However, you will pay an additional margin to the rate online, known as the mid market rate.
 Wether the company adds their costs into the exchange rate and has ‘no fees’ or whether the company gives you the mid market rate plus a separates ‘transfer fee’ one is not better than the other.
 This is just marketing and it makes it hard to see which option is more cost effective.
 Ultimately what is important is finding out, when calculating all these different rates and fees – which one gives you more currency for your USD?
 That’s why comparing is so important!

 Yes.
 When you have an account with any of the online money transfer services highlighted above, you can make transfers through their website, or via their iOS Apple and Android apps.

 However, some areeasier to use than others, check out our guide on which providers have the best apps.

 No, you cannot use Venmo to spend EUR in Slovakia as it is only available in the United States.
 Nor can you use it to send money to Slovakia.
 The best alternative we found for sending money is Wise, who offers the best exchange rate for international transfers from United States.

 No, you cannot use Zelle to transfer money to Slovakia.
 Zelle is only available for transfers between United States bank accounts.
 If you want to send money quickly to Slovakia, the fastest provider we found is Wise.

 Cash App is currently available in the United States and the United Kingdom only.
-If you want to make fee-free transfers to Slovakia as you would with Cash App, the best fee-free provider is XE.
+If you want to make fee-free transfers to Slovakia as you would with Cash App, the best fee-free provider is OFX.